Janani-prog/future-whisper-pathways/README.md

 ## 🚀 Deployment

-This project is automatically deployed through Lovable's platform.
-Every change made through Lovable or pushed to the main branch triggers an automatic deployment.
+This project is automatically deployed through modern CI/CD practices.
+Every change pushed to the main branch triggers an automatic build and deployment process.

 ### Manual Deployment

 If you're working locally and want to deploy:

 1. Push your changes to the main branch
-2. Lovable automatically builds and deploys
+2. CI/CD pipeline automatically builds and deploys
 3. Your changes will be live at the app URL

 ## 🤝 Contributing